amrutafolane/Front-end-for-a-website/README.md

 Specific events made as following:

+Specific events made as following:

 		#1.
 CLICK:
 		- HIDE:
 		 On the 'contact us' page, click on 'here' and go to the 'contact us' page.
 On this page, there is a button- 'Hide Table' which when single clicked on, hides the table of contacts.

 		-SHOW:
 		In the contact page, redirected from the 'contact us' tab on main page, when the text in yellow is clicked, the form to be filled is displayed.

 		-TOGGLE:
 		The "Check out our new entries" button just below the carousel slider(on the index_main.html page) has been given the toggle functionality.
 		Click on it, and it will show and hide the new book entries in the store.

 		#2.
 DOUBLE CLICK: